 Now in its fourth year we’re delighted to be welcoming back the popular Halsway Manor Melodeon Workshop Weekend.
-This years’ DG Melodeon weekend will be led by the extraordinary dream team of tutors, Andy Cutting, Anne Niepold (Belgium) and Hazel Askew (Askew Sisters, Lady Maisery).
+This years’ DG Melodeon weekend will be led by the extraordinary dream team of tutors, Andy Cutting, Hazel Askew, Anne Niepold, and Mel Biggs.

-For improvers to advanced players, there will be workshops with all three tutors, time to socialise and take part in informal sessions (including ‘slow and steady’ sessions with Mel) and an informal tutor’s concert on the Saturday evening.
+For beginners to advanced players, there will be workshops, time to socialise and take part in informal sessions (including ‘slow and steady’ sessions with Mel) plus an informal tutor’s concert on the Saturday evening.

 Who’s it For?